-The carbon pricing mechanism started on 1 July 2012.
-It applies to Australia’s biggest polluters who have to report on, and pay a price for, their carbon pollution.
-This creates incentives to reduce emissions.
+Under current law, the carbon pricing mechanism applies to Australia’s biggest polluters who have to report on, and pay a price for, their carbon pollution.